Rulikkk/Rulikkk.github.io/content/merge-lists-task.md

 ```

 -   The time complexity is again `O(L * N^2)` since we do `L * N` steps and select minimum using `N` steps each time.
+-   Time complexity does not strongly depend on list sizes: it gets slightly better if some lists are short and exhaust fast.
 -   Space complexity is still `O(1)`

 Notes on implementation of `mergeListsOption1`: `getMinIndex` and `lists.filter`